Renzo-Olivares/SimpleToDo/README.md

 - Add timer indicator to indicate task approaching deadline on list item view (3)

 Bugs:
-- return the list in the same order everytime (related to sql database and temporary commit)
 - fix restore db, and create a directory for this app backups on external (task-database shm)

 other: